testingsrinath/Sreenath-Avaamo-IRA/README.md

 * Step 9: Add the library in settings robotframework and robotframework-seleniumlibrary
 * Step 10: To run open terminal in pycharm and run the command "robot testcases",
 	* To run all testsuites/testcases run command "robot testcases"
-	* To run individual testsuite run individual testsuite, robot testcases/ira.robot and robot testcases/ira_askquestions.robot
+	* To run individual testsuite run individual testsuite, "robot testcases/ira.robot" and "robot testcases/ira_askquestions.robot"

 ## Execution video